Giant Panda Habitat, David M. Rubenstein Family

 Location: Olmstead Walk

-- Conservation Plaza provides information on ongoing efforts to save the pandas and their habitats; it features a large-scale topographic map and interactive touch-screen kiosks.
+- A Conservation Plaza with information on ongoing efforts to save the pandas and their habitats, a large-scale topographic map, and interactive touch-screen kiosks.

-- Experience Zone includes some of the features of the panda yard, including cooling rocks, a panda grotto, and foggers to mimic the environment in their native habitat.
+- An Experience Zone with some of the features of the panda yard, including cooling rocks, a panda grotto, and foggers to mimic the environment in their native habitat.

-- Research Center (in the indoor exhibit area) provides information on panda research at the zoo and the panda's life cycle and biology.
+- A Research Center (in the indoor exhibit area) with information on panda research at the zoo and the panda's life cycle and biology.